 Unlike your local public library, most of the 5 million books, manuscripts, photographs and other works related to American and British history, literature and art are hidden away in the Huntington Library's Munger Research Center, available only to visiting scholars and researchers by special arrangement.
 However, the Library Galleries, which are open to the public, display some of the most famous pieces along with rotating exhibits.

-Another treasure of the collection is the 15th century Ellsmere manuscript of Chaucer's The Canterbury Tales, which Huntington purchased from the 4th Earl of Ellsmere; a double-elephant folio edition of Audubon's Bird's of America; and early editions of Shakespeare's works.
+Another treasure of the collection is the 15th century Ellesmere manuscript of Chaucer's The Canterbury Tales, which Huntington purchased from the 4th Earl of Ellesmere; a double-elephant folio edition of Audubon's Bird's of America; and early editions of Shakespeare's works.

 The Virginia Steel Scott Gallery of American Art represents the history of American painting, sculpture, and decorative art from the late 17th to the middle of the 20th century in 16,000 square feet of gallery space.
 Items from the permanent collection include John Singleton Copley’s The Western Brothers, Mary Cassatt’s Breakfast in Bed, John Singer Sargent’s Portrait of Pauline Astor, Edward Hopper’s The Long Leg and Harriet Hosmer's Zenobia in Chains.